-Study Law Abroad 2026: LL.M, PhD & Legal Internships for Indian Students
+Study Law Abroad (2026): LL.M, PhD, Scholarships & Global Legal Career Guide

 Verified Guidance: We reference official university pages, scholarship portals, and government immigration resources.
 Always confirm final eligibility and visa rules on official websites.